 The D23 Expo Animation panel blew me away with Wreck it Ralph 2 footage.

-D23 Expo 2019 tickets aren’t on sale just yet; and the D23 Expo schedule hasn’t been announced either.
+D23 Expo 2019 ticket are on sale but the D23 Expo schedule hasn’t been announced just yet.

 6 D23 Expo Tips For a First Timer